Book Website at Princeton University Press

 Reviewer Copies at Princeton University Press

 Prior to the 1980s, the postwar canon of “international” contemporary art was made up almost exclusively of artists from North America and Western Europe, while cultural agents from other parts of the world often found themselves on the margins.
-The Global Rules of Art examines how this situation has changed in recent decades.
-Drawing from abundant sources—including information regarding the cultural infrastructures of over a hundred countries, multiple institutional histories and discourses, extensive fieldwork, and interviews with artists, critics, curators, gallerists, collectors, or auction house agents—Larissa Buchholz sheds light on the emergence of a world-spanning art field whose logics have increasingly become defined in global terms.
+The Global Rules of Art examines to what extent this situation has changed in recent decades.
+Drawing from abundant sources—including information regarding the cultural infrastructures of over a hundred countries, multiple institutional histories and discourses, extensive fieldwork, and interviews with artists, critics, curators, gallerists, collectors, or auction house agents—Larissa Buchholz analyzes how a world-spanning art field has emerged and how its hierarchies and logics are produced, contested, and structured in global terms.

-Deftly blending comprehensive historical analyses with illuminating case studies, The Global Rules of Art breaks new ground in its exploration of valuation and how cultural hierarchies take shape in a global context.
-The book’s innovative global field approach will appeal to scholars in the sociology of art, cultural and economic sociology, art history, interdisciplinary global studies, and anyone interested in the dynamics of global art and culture.
+Deftly blending comprehensive historical analyses with illuminating case studies, The Global Rules of Art advances a new understanding of valuation by showing how recognition, inclusion, and exclusion are patterned across unequal global conditions and how cultural hierarchies take shape in a global context.
+The book’s innovative global field approach offers a systematic account of how cultural power operates on a world scale and will appeal to scholars in the sociology of art, art market studies, art history, interdisciplinary global studies, and anyone interested in the dynamics of global art and culture.

 - Winner of the International Book Award for Art